CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jan 11, 2026

 Regardless of which type of lender you choose, preparation is key (Chestnut Mortgage):

 The shift toward non-traditional mortgage lenders represents a fundamental change in how first-time buyers access homeownership.
-With 32% of all home buyers now being first-time purchasers and nonbanks controlling 65% of the mortgage market, this trend shows no signs of slowing (Wildcat Lending, Inside Mortgage Finance).
+With 32% of all home buyers now being first-time purchasers and nonbanks controlling roughly two-thirds of the mortgage market, this trend shows no signs of slowing (Wildcat Lending, Inside Mortgage Finance).

 The advantages are clear: faster approvals, competitive rates, improved customer experience, and greater accessibility.
 AI-powered platforms offering sub-2-minute quotes and comprehensive rate comparisons are setting new standards for speed and efficiency (Chestnut Mortgage).